techidaily/site-win11/source/_posts/enhancing-quality-and-stability-of-live-steam-on-pc.md

 3. Go to**LOCAL FILES** and click**Verify integrity of game files** .
 You’ve to wait till Steam verifies all the files for corruption.
 Once done, re-open the game and check for the broadcast loading issue.
 ![Steam Local File Settings Preview](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/03/steam-local-file-settings-preview.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/h5uImbOWmTg?si=z4kP-R0QbXbBAJTa" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

  Besides, make sure that your Steam version is up-to-date.
 An outdated Steam version can cause various issues, including problems with Steam Broadcasting.
 You can check for the updates by clicking**Steam > Check for Steam Client Updates** from the top menu bar.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/Nyp7-xVwqHA?si=XCuZbpKLFIdrGQQh" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## 5\.
 How to Fix a Black Screen While Watching a Broadcast